deepfx/netlens/README.md

 > Be the change you want to see in the world - Mahatma Gandhi

 ## Tests
 You like everything breaking when you refactor or try out new things?
 Exactly, so we added some tests as sanity checks.
 This makes it easier to tinker with the code base.

 Run `pytest`or `pytest --disable-pytest-warnings` in the console.
 All Tests should be in /tests folder.
-Imports there are `as if!` from basedirectory.
+Imports there are `as if!` from *basedirectory*.
 Test files start with `test_...`

 If you use `Pycharm`change your default test runner to pytest.